skip to main content

 1Transactions from a savings account are subject to our Truth in Savings Disclosure and Account Agreement.

-2A fee is assessed for each Privilege Pay item paid (total items up to a maximum limit of $500 including Privilege Pay item fees) as set forth in the Fee Schedule.
+2A fee is assessed for each Privilege Pay item paid (maximum coverage of up to $500, including Privilege Pay item fees) as set forth in the Fee Schedule.
 You have 30 days to repay the negative balance however, we will withdraw funds from other accounts as early as the following day if funds are available to bring the negative balance current.
 If your account remains negative for more than 30 days, Privilege Pay will be suspended or revoked until your account returns to good standing.
 Privilege Pay is not available for estate, organizational, custodial, infant compromise, memorial, or guardian/conservator accounts.